Treating generalised anxiety disorder

 They may also ask about things in your life that may be affecting your condition, or how much support you get from family and friends.

-Your specialist will then be able to devise a treatment plan for you, which will aim to effectively treat your symptoms.
+Your specialist will then be able to devise a treatment plan for you, which will aim to treat your symptoms.

 Alternatively, you may be offered a combination of a psychological treatment with a medication, or a combination of two different medications.